mosajjal/dnsmonster/README.md

 ## Command line options
 ```
 Usage of dnsmonster:
-  -AfpacketBuffersizeMb=64: Afpacket Buffersize in MB
+  -afpacketBuffersizeMb=64: Afpacket Buffersize in MB
   -allowDomainsFile="": Only output domains matching items in the CSV file path
+  -allowDomainsFileType="csv": allowDomainsFile type.
+Options: csv and hashtable.
+Hashtable is ONLY fqdn, csv can support fqdn, prefix and suffix logic but it's much slower
   -allowDomainsRefreshInterval=1m0s: Hot-Reload allowDomainsFile file interval
   -batchSize=100000: Minimun capacity of the cache array used to send data to clickhouse.
 Set close to the queries per second received to prevent allocations
   -captureStatsDelay=1s: Duration to calculate interface stats